neilblom/wordlist-writer/docs/Teacher_Workflow.md

 Teacher_Workflow — WordList Writer
-Version: 2026-07-17
+Version: 2026-07-20
 Status: Authoritative Teacher Guide

 Overview
 This document explains how teachers use WordList Writer to create controlled texts for beginner learners.
+It merges the original teacher workflow with updated architecture rules, highlight pipeline rules, tokenizer rules, rendering rules, and July 19 fixes.
 It focuses on workflow, not code.
 It is designed for instructors who want to build pedagogically sequenced texts aligned with curriculum, frequency lists, and cognate scaffolding.

 1. Teacher Workflow Philosophy
 WordList Writer is a teacher-facing authoring tool.
 Students never see the interface.
 Teachers use the app to: